SST-OSS/club-onboarding/notes/basic-commands.md

 ### Variations of ls command

 - `ls -R` → List all the content of all the folders inside every folder
-- `ls -t` → List all content of a directory after sorting then based on modified time
+- `ls -t` → List all content of a directory after sorting them based on modified time

 ### Variations of cd command
 - `cd` → Change current Directory to the home directory